maikl251/Feodor/README.md

 Features

-- Designed for processing and generating *Russian-language texts*.
+- Designed for processing and generating *Russian-language texts* (can be changed by adjusting the module morph_singleton.py).
 - GUI supports Cyrillic and can be customized.
 - Folder structure and UI paths are flexible.